How to Find an Adopted Sibling [What You Need to Know]

 For instance, you can browse sites including Adopted.com and Adoption.com to see if your biological sibling is trying to connect with you, too.

-With an adoption registry, you will enter your personal information, such as your name, birth date and where you were born.
+With an adoption registry, you will enter your personal information, such as your name, birth date and place of birth.
 This information will be used to find matches in the database and connect you with family members that you may not even know exist.

 In other words, this makes adoption registries useful tools for people interested in finding siblings after adoption.
 In some cases, adoption agencies may have their own search engines that you can use to find biological siblings.